 - Kraken.io - This plugin allows you to optimize and resize new and existing WordPress images, including animated GIF files.
 They also offer an online tool.

-- EWWW Image Optimizer - Optimizes all existing images, and takes care of new ones automatically.
+- EWWW Image Optimizer - Speed up your site with this full-blown image optimizer.
+EWWW IO optimizes all existing images, takes care of new ones automatically, and more.

 In addition to these compression tools, you can also use the Visual Composer Insights tool, which notifies you when image sizes should be optimized.
 Including also other smart scenarios that improve the overall performance of your website.